sseleznevqa/marta/README.md

 **Q: What about an example?**

 *A: It is placed in example_project folder.
-All elements are defined already (except one that is not in use by default).
+All elements are defined already.
 For a tour do*

     $ cd example_project
     $ ./tests_with_learning.sh

-*Take a look at elements defining (especially when variable #{r_selection} is used).
+*Take a look at elements defining.
 Try to redefine elements.
 Also take a look at the ruby code.
 There are some comments.*

 **Q: What else?**